swich11/item-sorter/README.md

 2. Build the workspace.
 If you have more than 16Gb of system RAM:<pre>cd ws_moveit2 colcon build --mixin release</pre>
 Less than 16Gb of system RAM:<pre>cd ws_moveit2
-colcon build --mixin release --executor sequential
+colcon build --mixin release --executor sequential</pre>